Maurice Merleau-Ponty: Consciousness

 In his Phenomenology of Perception (first published in French in 1945), Merleau-Ponty develops the concept of the body-subject (le corps propre) as an alternative to the Cartesian "cogito".
 This distinction is especially important in that Merleau-Ponty perceives the essences of the world existentially.
 Consciousness, the world, and the human body as a perceiving thing are intricately intertwined and mutually "engaged".
-The phenomenal thing is not the unchanging object of the natural sciences, but a correlate of our body and its sensory-motor functions.
+The phenomenal thing is not the unchanging object of the natural sciences, but a correlate of the human body and its sensory-motor functions.
 Taking up and "communing with" (Merleau-Ponty's phrase) the sensible qualities it encounters, the body as incarnated subjectivity intentionally elaborates things within an ever-present world frame, through use of its pre-conscious, pre-predicative understanding of the world's makeup.
 The elaboration, however, is "inexhaustible" (the hallmark of any perception according to Merleau-Ponty).
-Things are that upon which our body has a "grip" (prise), while the grip itself is a function of our connaturality with the world's things.
+Things are that upon which the body has a "grip" (prise), while the grip itself is a function of human connaturality with the world's things.
 The world and the sense of self are emergent phenomena in an ongoing "becoming".

-The essential partiality of our view of things, their being given only in a certain perspective and at a certain moment in time does not diminish their reality, but on the contrary establishes it, as there is no other way for things to be copresent with us and with other things than through such "Abschattungen" (sketches, faint outlines, adumbrations).
-The thing transcends our view, but is manifest precisely by presenting itself to a range of possible views.
+The essential partiality of the view of things, their being given only in a certain perspective and at a certain moment in time does not diminish their reality, but on the contrary establishes it, as there is no other way for things to be copresent in the world and with other things than through such "Abschattungen" (sketches, faint outlines, adumbrations).
+The thing transcends perception, but is manifest precisely by presenting itself to a range of possible views.
 The object of perception is immanently tied to its background—to the nexus of meaningful relations among objects within the world.
 Because the object is inextricably within the world of meaningful relations, each object reflects the other (much in the style of Leibniz's monads).
 Through involvement in the world – being-in-the-world – the perceiver tacitly experiences all the perspectives upon that object coming from all the surrounding things of its environment, as well as the potential perspectives that that object has upon the beings around it.

 Each object is a "mirror of all others".
-Our perception of the object through all perspectives is not that of a propositional, or clearly delineated, perception; rather, it is an ambiguous perception founded upon the body's primordial involvement and understanding of the world and of the meanings that constitute the landscape's perceptual Gestalt.
-Only after we have been integrated within the environment so as to perceive objects as such can we turn our attention toward particular objects within the landscape so as to define them more clearly.
+The perception of the object through all perspectives is not that of a propositional, or clearly delineated, perception; rather, it is an ambiguous perception founded upon the body's primordial involvement and understanding of the world and of the meanings that constitute the landscape's perceptual Gestalt.
+Only after an integration within the environment so as to perceive objects as such can attention be turned toward particular objects within the landscape so as to define them more clearly.
 This attention, however, does not operate by clarifying what is already seen, but by constructing a new Gestalt oriented toward a particular object.
-Because our bodily involvement with things is always provisional and indeterminate, we encounter meaningful things in a unified though ever open-ended world.
+Because the bodily involvement with things is always provisional and indeterminate, meaningful things are encountered in a unified though ever open-ended world.